zalando-incubator/kube-ingress-aws-controller/README.md

 ### Creating Load Balancers

-When the controller learns about new ingress resources, it uses the host specified in it to automatically determine the most specific, valid certificate to use.
-The certificate has to be valid for at least 7 days.
+When the controller learns about new ingress resources, it uses the hosts specified in it to automatically determine the most specific, valid certificates to use.
+The certificates has to be valid for at least 7 days.
 An example ingress:

 ```yaml
 apiVersion: extensions/v1beta1